Mijick/CameraView/README.md

 <!--Documentation-->
 # 🚀 How to use it?
-Visit the framework's [documentation page](https://link.mijick.com/camera-wiki) to learn how to integrate your project with **MijickPopups**.
+Visit the framework's [documentation page](https://link.mijick.com/camera-wiki) to learn how to integrate your project with **MijickCameras**.

 <!--Community-->
 # 🍀 Community